-At power-up and power-down, the device must not be selected; that is, S# must follow the voltage applied on $V{CC}$ until $V{CC}$ reaches the correct values: $V{CC,min}$ at power-up and $V{SS}$ at power-down.
+At power-up and power-down, the device must not be selected; that is, S# must follow the voltage applied on V{CC} until V{CC} reaches the correct values: $V{CC,min}$ at power-up and V{SS} at power-down.

 To provide device protection and prevent data corruption and inadvertent WRITE operations during power-up, a power-on reset circuit is included.
-The logic inside the device is held to RESET while $V{CC}$ is less than the power-on reset threshold voltage shown here; all operations are disabled, and the device does not respond to any instruction.
+The logic inside the device is held to RESET while V{CC} is less than the power-on reset threshold voltage shown here; all operations are disabled, and the device does not respond to any instruction.
 During a standard power-up phase, the device ignores all commands except READ STATUS REGISTER and READ FLAG STATUS REGISTER.
 These operations can be used to check the memory internal state.
 After power-up, the device is in standby power mode; the write enable latch bit is reset; the write in progress bit is reset; and the dynamic protection register is configured as: (write lock bit, lock down bit) = (0,0).

-Normal precautions must be taken for supply line decoupling to stabilize the $V{CC}$ supply.
-Each device in a system should have the $V{CC}$ line decoupled by a suitable capacitor (typically 100nF) close to the package pins.
-At power-down, when $V{CC}$ drops from the operating voltage to below the power-on-reset threshold voltage shown here, all operations are disabled and the device does not respond to any command.
+Normal precautions must be taken for supply line decoupling to stabilize the V{CC} supply.
+Each device in a system should have the V{CC} line decoupled by a suitable capacitor (typically 100nF) close to the package pins.
+At power-down, when V{CC} drops from the operating voltage to below the power-on-reset threshold voltage shown here, all operations are disabled and the device does not respond to any command.

-When the operation is in progress, the program or erase controller bit of the status register is set to 0.
-To obtain the operation status, the flag status register must be polled.
-When the operation completes, the program or erase controller bit is cleared to 1.
-The cycle is complete after the flag status register outputs the program or erase controller bit to 1.
+When the operation is in progress, the program or erase controller bit of the flag status register is set to 0.
+It's possible to obtain the operation status by reading the flag status register a number of times corresponding to the die stacked, with S# toggled in between the READ FLAG STATUS REGISTER commands.
+When the operation completes, the program or erase controller bit of the flag status register is cleared to 1.
+The end of operation can be detected when the program or erase controller bit of the flag status register outputs 1 for all the die of the stack.
+Alternatively, it's possible to wait tVSL and in that case polling the flag status register is not required.

-Note:If power-down occurs while a WRITE, PROGRAM, or ERASE cycle is in progress, data corruption may result.
+Note: If power-down occurs while a WRITE, PROGRAM, or ERASE cycle is in progress, data corruption may result.